tomgonz/tom-eww-sys-mon/README.md

 ### Disks (Multi-disk support)
 - Drive title and mount point (click to open in file manager)
 - Read/Write speed graphs with automatic max scaling
-- Usage percentage bar (hover to see percent)
+- Usage percentage bar (hover to see percent used)

 ### Volume
 - Mute toggle button